-At NYFA, students engage with a diverse international student body and a core faculty of The working professionals.
-MFA Photography includes visits to museums, galleries and studios along with guest lectures and critiques by photographers, artists and photography curators.
-The department embraces all lens-based media, offering a unique curriculum that includes digital and film-based photography.
+At NYFA, students engage with a diverse international student body and a core faculty of working professionals.
+The MFA in Photography includes visits to museums, galleries and studios along with guest lectures and critiques by photographers, artists and curators.
+The photography department embraces all lens-based media, offering a unique curriculum that includes digital and film-based photography.
 After the first year, students personalize their own programs with a variety of electives.